-- conduct WRP surveys in areas of retained habitat and compare the survey results with data collected from reference sites - 2. obtain evidence of use by WRP of underpasses and possum rope bridges - 3. obtain detected / undetected data for BTP and build a record of where BTP have been sighted.
+- 1. conduct WRP surveys in areas of retained habitat and compare the survey results with data collected from reference sites - 2. obtain evidence of use by WRP of underpasses and possum rope bridges - 3. obtain detected / undetected data for BTP and build a record of where BTP have been sighted.

-Monitoring for impacts to WRP and BTP has been and will continue to be conducted at both reference sites and areas of retained habitat abutting the Proposal Area.
+Monitoring for impacts to WRP and BTP will be conducted at both reference sites and areas of retained habitat abutting the Proposal Area.
 The monitoring will comprise scat counts and nocturnal surveys to be conducted by a suitably experienced zoologist / environmental scientist.